Classical and Modern Languages, Literatures and Cultures

-Born in Bloomfield, NJ, in 1949, Charles J. Stivale completed his college education at Knox College (BA), then spent two years in Paris at the Université de Paris (Sorbonne-Paris IV) where he earned two M.A. degrees (including a maîtrise).
-He completed doctoral work in French studies at the University of Illinois-Urbana/Champaign.
-Besides having directed two year-long foreign study programs in France (Besançon, 1976-77; Rennes, 1981-82), he has held positions at Western Michigan University, Franklin and Marshall College, and Tulane University.
-He came to Wayne State University in 1990, has served as chair of the Dept. of Romance Languages and Literatures (1996-2002) and as interim chair of the Dept. of Art and Art History (2003-2004).
+Born in Bloomfield, NJ, Charles J. Stivale completed his college education at Knox College (BA), then spent two years in Paris at the Université de Paris (Sorbonne-Paris IV) there earning two M.A. degrees (including a maîtrise).
+He completed doctoral work in French studies at the University of Illinois-Urbana/Champaign (1981).
+Besides having directed two year-long foreign study programs in France (Knox College, Besançon, 1976-77; CIEE, Rennes, 1981-82), he has held positions at Western Michigan University, Franklin and Marshall College, and Tulane University.
+He came to Wayne State University in 1990, served as chair of the Dept. of Romance Languages and Literatures (1996-2002) and as interim chair of the Dept. of Art and Art History (2003-2004).
 He was elected to the Academy of Scholars in 2000 and served as President in 2003-2004.
 He was awarded Distinguished Professor rank in 2005 by the WSU Board of Governors.
 In 2018-19, he completed his teaching career and retired in 2019.

 My research interests include 19th-century French novels, contemporary critical theory and cultural studies, and writings of Gilles Deleuze and Félix Guattari, as well as serving as co-director, with Prof. Daniel W. Smith, of the Purdue University Deleuze Seminars web site, developing transcriptions and translations of Deleuze's university seminars.

 1991, 1992, 1993 WSU International Travel Grants;

 1991,1992, 1993, 1994, 1995, 1996: WSU Small Research Grants;

 1999, 2004, 2009 Wayne State University Board of Governor’s Faculty Recognition Award

 2000 Wayne State University Academy of Scholars (induction, October 2000);